rollbar/pyrollbar/README.md

 `wait` is a function which takes an optional function as an argument.
-It waits for all currently running Rollbar created threads to stop processing, meaning it waits for any items to be sent over the network, then it returns the result of calling the function passed as an argument or `None` if function was given.
+It waits for all currently running Rollbar created threads to stop processing, meaning it waits for any items to be sent over the network, then it returns the result of calling the function passed as an argument or `None` if no function was given.
 Hence, one can use it via

 ```python